zacbraddy/Vimspirational/README.md

 #### General ideas

+- Got to find a way to make eslint work with local installs of eslint so I don't have to reinstall eslint every time I change projects.
+There are a lot of solutions I've found for Linux and OSX installs but none that work for windows.
+Gonna need to look into it more.
+- Checkout [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) for code completion.
+Looks pretty cool!
 - Making it so that the backup, undo and swap directories are created automatically.
 Some [ideas for this can be found here](http://vim.wikia.com/wiki/Remove_swap_and_backup_files_from_your_working_directory)
 - Get autocompletion for C#